Julimarsim/German-Electoral-Game/README.md

 ### Dataset Request

-The **GLES 2021 Pre-election Cross-sectional Study** data, pre-processed into the format required by the model, can be made available upon request.
+The **GLES 2021 Pre-election Cross-sectional Study and Manifest Project Dataset** data, pre-processed into the format required by the model, can be made available upon request.
 To request access, please contact the repository owner.